Introduction

 - If a case planning meeting recommends seeking a permanent care order (PCO) for an Aboriginal child, write to inform the Chief Executive Officer of VACCA of the recommendation and request that VACCA’s permanent care program provide a report, including a permanent care cultural assessment report, for the Court.

-- If VACCA’s permanent care program recommends the making of the order, child protection or the APCT should lodge the application for the PCO at the Children’s Court.
+- If VACCA’s permanent care program recommends the making of the order, Child Protection or the APCT should lodge the application for the PCO at the Children’s Court.

 - If VACCA’s permanent care program does not recommend the making of the order, convene a case planning meeting to explore the basis for this and how best to plan for the child’s permanency.
 Invite a representative of VACCA’s permanent care program to the meeting.